-To assist in determining baby's schedule, while keeping in mind bedtime and the evolving differentiation between nighttime sleep and daytime sleep, The Baby Sleep Site offers a sample sleep schedule of what one 24-hour period with an 11-week-old baby would look like.
+To assist in determining baby’s schedule, while keeping in mind bedtime and the evolving differentiation between nighttime sleep and daytime sleep, we have a sleep schedule of what one 24-hour period with an 11-week-old baby would look like.
 (Note: this is meant to be a rough guide of what you can expect your baby to do; however, this is not meant to be a strict sleep schedule to adhere to.)

 11-week-old baby sleep schedule

 A wake window is the period of time a baby can stay awake in between naps without becoming overtired (because newborn babies are unable to self-regulate their own sleep patterns, they can become overtired instead of simply just falling asleep).

 The average wake window for an eleven-week-old newborn is 1 to 1.5 hours, according to Amy Motroni, a baby and toddler sleep consultant.
 While baby is awake, it’s time to for eating, playing and getting a diaper change.
 As your baby approaches 3 months old, they will likely be staying awake a bit more during the day, while some naps may be getting shorter.